hidefromkgb/gif_load/README.md

 contain 4 frames.
 When more data is available, the loader might be called again, this time with the `skip` parameter equalling 4 to skip those 4 frames.
-Note that the metadata callback is not affected by `skip`, and gets called again every time the frames between which it was written are skipped.
+Note that the metadata callback is not affected by `skip`, and gets called again every time the frames between which the metadata was written are skipped.

 `gif_load` is endian-aware.
 To check if the target machine is big-endian, refer to the `GIF_BIGE` compile-time boolean macro.
 Although GIF data is